Spaying and Neutering

 We understand and respect that pet owners often shop around for the best price for the desexing operation for their pet.
 When it comes to being a family owned and run practice in a sea of corporates, we make sure our pricing structure is competitive, but we never compromise on the gold standard care we give every patient.
 Hence, our goal is to provide a ‘luxury service at a budget price’.

 |Juvenile Dogs||Under 10kg||10kg - 20kg|

-After surgery, our patients are transferred into the recovery area where they are nursed until they regain wakefulness, and are then settled back into their comfy beds. (here in lies the part of a vet nurse’s job that is solely focussed on cuddling)
+- After surgery, our patients are transferred into the recovery area where they are nursed until they regain wakefulness, and are then settled back into their comfy beds.
+(Here in lies the part of a vet nurse’s job that is solely focused on cuddling.)

 - At this stage we give their owners a ring to reassure them that the procedure is done and arrange a pick up time later in the day.

 - When our patients are fully awake, we take them off the drip and reassure them that all is well in the world and that they won’t ever miss any bits they may now be missing!